I don’t like being raped

 I will not again use my sexuality as a weapon to garner a sense of dominant power, or as a plea for the acceptance of others who remain indoctrinated in a culture of rape and raping I cannot unsee now.

 In my new sex life, there is no role for the passive cuckhold who wants to be pressured by me into fucking.
-There is no role for that ‘nice’ objective lover viewing all sides of my rape so strenuously that he forgets to stand up for me.

 I’m also so thrilled to announce that I am super, SUPER done with attempting to teach “that guy” who insists he’s not “that guy” who rapes like “that guy” about how one might learn to eventually stop fucking raping like “that guy”.